perryshao/MSRefNet/README.md

 **Note**: Ablation study of our method on V-COCO dataset.

-##  Comparisons on V-COCO test dataset
+##  Result comparisons on V-COCO test dataset